Youth & Sports

 International Youth Festivals

-Two Turkic Council International Youth Festivals were staged in Ganja, the European Youth Capital-2016, and Bishkek in September 2016 and July 2018 respectively with the participation of some 200 people including from non-member states to the Turkic Council.
+Three Turkic Council International Youth Festivals were staged in Ganja, the European Youth Capital-2016, in September 2016, Bishkek in July 2018, and Istanbul in December 2019 respectively with the participation of some 500 people including from non-member states to the Turkic Council.

 Festivals served as an opportunity for the youth coming from different countries to get socialized and familiarize with one another.
 They also provided an opportunity with round table meetings and debates for discussions on the expectations and problems of the youth in our region.

 The Platform is expected to increase the cooperation and coordination among the Youth of the Member States as well as that of regional countries with various projects and activities.
-The Youth Platform will have representative and elected bodies such as a Board and will hold regular General Assemblies.
-Its Board will convene regularly in advance of the meetings of the Ministers in charge of Youth and Sports of the Turkic Council to reflect their problems and expectations.
+The Youth Platform has representative and elected bodies such as a Board and holds regular General Assemblies.
+Its Board convenes regularly in advance of the meetings of the Ministers in charge of Youth and Sports of the Turkic Council to reflect their problems and expectations.
 The Annual Reports adopted by the General assembly will be submitted to the Council of Heads of States at Turkic Council Summits.
+Moreover, as a token of emphasis placed on the Turkic-speaking youth, the President of the Board will attend the meetings of the Council of Foreign Ministers (CFM) and the Council of Heads of States (CHS) at the Turkic Council Summits.

-At the Sixth Summit, President Nazarbayev and Zheenbekov instructed the Secretariat to work to protect the youth from radical ideologies.
+At the Sixth and Seventh Summits, Presidents instructed the Secretariat to work to protect the youth from radical ideologies.
 Presidents also urged the Secretariat to develop measures to expand the youth’s knowledge about the cultural peculiarities of our Member States so that they can represent the culture and language they belong to.
 Youth Platform will be an effective instrument to serve to the purpose of meeting the instructions of the Presidents.

-Forum brought together around 50 representatives of the relevant governmental institutions, national youth councils and youth organizations from the Member States, as well as the members of the Student Council of the Turkic University Union.
-Participants engaged in interactive discussions in the format of the four round-table sessions where they focused on the ways to strengthen youth cooperation under the Turkic Council, expectations of youth living in the Member States, suggestions regarding the current and future activities of the Turkic Council and their development perspectives.
-One of the primary topics discussed at the round-table sessions of the Forum was devoted to the operationalization of the Turkic Council Youth Platform.
+In both Forums, the representatives of the relevant governmental institutions, national youth councils and youth organizations from the Member States, as well as the members of the Student Council of the Turkic University Union engaged in interactive discussions in the format of round-table sessions chaired by the Secretariat.
+The sessions and the presentations mainly focused on the ways to strengthen youth cooperation under the Turkic Council, expectations of youth living in the Member States, suggestions regarding the current and future activities of the Turkic Council and their development perspectives, as well as the operationalization of the Turkic Council Youth Platform established under the Turkic Council with the aim of strengthening the relationship among the youth institutions of the Member States.

 World Nomad Games